VarunSambanni/UAAPRD/README.md

 The admins can login to make any changes to the database if required.
 The authentication is implemented by sessions.

-## Adming Login Page
+## Admin Login Page

 ![3](https://user-images.githubusercontent.com/87132174/159534801-7dd7d579-a2b0-4ebb-ae5f-ff74e392c685.jpg)
 <p>&nbsp;</p>

 Creating, Updating or Deleting operations can be performed on the database.
 The files are uploaded to Google Drive, using the Google Drive API.

+## Admin Modify Page

 ![4](https://user-images.githubusercontent.com/87132174/159535576-765f9335-a8d2-47d6-9f01-db41bbb15154.jpg)
 <p>&nbsp;</p>